4 Best Credit Cards to Get After Bankruptcy

-The Secured Mastercard® from Capital One (Review) has a lot to recommend it as a credit-building tool.
+The Capital One Platinum Secured Credit Card (Review) has a lot to recommend it as a credit-building tool.
 While most secured cards just give you a credit limit equal to your security deposit, this card gives you two ways to increase your credit limit beyond your deposit.

 If you’re approved you’ll be asked to provide a deposit based on your creditworthiness: either $49, $99, or $200.
 But, no matter what you’re asked to deposit, you’ll receive a starting credit limit of $200.
 Those requirements are quite low when it comes to security deposits, and you may get a bit extra right off the bat (you can deposit up to $1,000 for a $1,000 credit line).